vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/10/022/08_akarmA_dasyurabhi.md

 _________
 **English translation:**

-“The **Dasyu** practising no religious rites, not knowing as thoroughly, following other observances,obeying no human laws, baffle, destroyer of enemies, the weapon of that slave.”
+“The **Dasyu** practising no religious rites, not knowing as thoroughly, following other observances, obeying no human laws, baffle, destroyer of enemies, the weapon of that slave.”

 _________
 **Commentary by Sāyaṇa: Ṛgveda-bhāṣya**